• Skip to primary navigation

-is a powerful testing framework for Python that simplifies the process of writing and running tests.
+Unit testing is a critical part of the software development lifecycle, ensuring that individual components of a program work as expected. pytest is a powerful testing framework for Python that simplifies the process of writing and running tests.
 It provides a range of features to support various testing needs, including test discovery, fixtures, and parameterization.

-for unit testing, from installation and basic usage to advanced features and best practices.
+This comprehensive guide will cover everything you need to know about using pytest for unit testing, from installation and basic usage to advanced features and best practices.

 Table of Contents